 - Lower the mixer speed to stir and slowly add the flour mixture, mix until just combined.
 Add the oat mixture and stir until evenly distributed.
 Give the mixture a final stir with a spatula, scraping the side and bottom of the bowl to ensure even mixing.

-- Use a large ice cream scoop to divide the batter.
+- Use a large ice cream scoop to divide the dough into about 15 – 16 portions.
 Refrigerate while the oven is preheating.

-This cookie dough can be baked right away without needing to be refrigerated for a long time.
-It can also be made ahead of time and kept in the refrigerator for 3 - 5 days or in the freezer for up to a year.
-To bake from frozen, increase baking time by 1 - 2 minutes.
+- Cookie dough can be kept in the fridge for 3 – 5 days or in the freezer for up to a year.